 Prior to the pandemic, ATU yielded the largest enrollment in the history of the institution with enrollment of 12,101 students in fall 2018.
 Although the total enrollment dipped during the pandemic, the budget has been adjusted and remains viable.
-During FY21, the University focused on a restructuring activity and implemented a five year budget plan.
+During FY22, the University implemented the restructuring activity and implemented a five-year budget plan.
 This plan included projection of enrollments.
 For FY22, the University budgeted an anticipated decline in enrollment.
 This projection was based upon expectation of the COVID impact and many other factors.
 The University continues to focus efforts on student success initiatives, student recruitment, and retention in order to achieve enrollment projections.